barelyhuman/froutes/README.md

 ### Roadmap (as of now)

--   [x] Start of simple with something that can handle static routes.
+-   [x] Start of simple with something that can handle static routes.(Master and Canary)
--   [ ] Add CLI tool to be used with it
+-   [x] Add CLI tool to be used with it (Master and Canary)
--   [ ] Add Dynamic paths and parameter parsing.
+-   [x] Add Dynamic paths and parameter parsing.
+(Canary Only)
 -   [ ] Add minimal request and response helpers.

 That's all I want the `routex` to do for now.